Actindo-AG/Documentation/Channels/UserInterface/04a_OfferImport.md

         - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") delete
             Click this entry to delete the selected view.
 A confirmation window to confirm the deletion is displayed.
 This menu entry is only displayed if a view has been selected.

-- *Select Connection*
+- *Select connection*
     Click the drop-down list to select a connection.
 All supported connections are displayed in the list.
 You must select a connection to display any offer imports in the list.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](../../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list.

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all offer imports in the list are selected.

 - [IMPORT PRODUCT(S) TO CHANNELS]
     Click this button to import the selected offer(s) to the *Omni-Channel* module.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list and if the checkbox of at least one offer is selected.

 - [DETAILS]
     Click this button to display the *Detail of log message "Log message title"* view and check further details of the error.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list and if the checkbox of a single offer with an error is selected.

 The list displays all offer imports.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 If no offer imports are available, the *Please select a connection to import products from* notice is displayed.
-The available columns differ depending on the selected connection in the *Select Connection* drop-down list.
+The available columns differ depending on the selected connection in the *Select connection* drop-down list.
 Therefore, only those columns that are available for all connections are described in the following.

 - *Error message*
     Error log message if an error has occurred.
 Select the checkbox of the corresponding row and click the [DETAILS] button in the editing toolbar to display further details to the error.
 If no error has occurred, the field is empty.

-- *Import Status*
+- *Import status*
     Import status of the offer to the *Omni-Channel* module.
 The following options are available:
     - **Imported**
         The offer is imported to the *Omni-Channel* module.
     - **Not imported**
         The offer is not (yet) imported to the *Omni-Channel* module.

 [comment]: <> (Are there further statuses?)

 - *ID*
     Offer identification number.
 The ID number is automatically assigned by the system after creation.

 ## Detail of log message "Log message title"